 The manuscript of the research results is prepared in accordance with the following systematic:

-The title should be specific, effective, raw, straightforward, and clearly describes the main content of the article and written no more than 14 words in Indonesian and English.
-Indonesian and English titles are written in capital letters.
+The title should be specific, effective, raw, straightforward, and clearly describes the main content of the article and written no more than 14 words in English.
+English titles are written in capital letters.

 2. Author's Name and Institution Address

 The author's name is written by default and complete without a title.
 The address of the institution is written complete and the appointment of correspondence address is provided by postal code and e-mail.

 Abstracts are written in English which have clear, complete, and complete content describing the essence of the entire article content in a paragraph covering: background, aims, methods, results, and conclusions.
 Keywords (keywords) as many as 3-5 words that reflect the important concepts contained in the article.
 The number of words in the abstract does not exceed 250 words.

 Introduction includes background research, core issues, and research objectives

 Contains a systematic explanation of: type of research, design or design, population, sampling technique, sample, respondent characteristics, time, place, instrument used, data retrieval procedure, and statistical analysis test.

 Contains an explanation of research data relating to research objectives along with tables, drawings, graphs, and diagrams.